SocietyMaster/FlowCog/TestSuite/Readme.txt

 LocaionLeak:
 This example contains a location information leakage in the onResume() callback method.

 LoopExample1:
 This example contains a simple loop and a data leakage.

 LoopExample2:
 This example contains a nested loop-if-loop construct and a data leakage:

 The callback method onLocationChanged must be identified and should be classified as source.

+MethodOverrides:
+Overriding an internal Android OS method inside Android.app.Activity to get called when the activity launches without using one of the well-known callbacks or entry points.

 LocationLeakSimple:
 A simplified version of LocationLeak in which the activity directly implements the